wlcsm/wlcsm.github.io/content/posts/vim-as-developer/vim-as-developer.en.md

 * `gd`: Goes to the first occurrence on the object in the current method.
 Note that this only really works with some language that have the concept of a 'method' defined, namely bracket delimited languages
 * Include search: This actually searches through the current file and all files that this file imports (provided that the `includepath` variable has been correctly configure).
 Pressing `[I` will list all the occurrences of the word under the cursor in these files.
 If you want to go to the Nth line in the list it shows, press `N[\t`, that it, the number, then a `[`, then a tab. (at can't even find this is in the manual lol).
 There are actually many more navigation commands with include search, to see the all, use `:h include-search`
 * Tags: This is probably the greatest thing.
 There is also a preview window which you could use kind of like the hover functionality given by LSPs.
 TODO
-* `vim-lsp`: Technically in Neovim 5.0, this is no longer a plug-in.
+* `nvim-lsp`: Technically in Neovim 5.0, this is no longer a plug-in.
 It is definitely very useful, however I haven't really needed to use it as I've found that using tags for definitions of: functions, type, etc. and include search for variables has been more than I need for all of my development.
 Note: If you use `cscope` then you can also use tags for local variable names too.

 Also note the use of marks when you want to return to older positions TODO expand